Tibso/DnsBlackList-rs/README.md

 Upon receiving a request, a worker thread is assigned to the request.
 Having multiple threads allows the server to handle a much heavier load than a single-threaded solution would allow.

-If the request is not a query, it is dropped and the worker responds a *Refused* response.
+If the request is not a query, it is dropped and the worker responds a *Refused* error.

 If the request's record type is not A or AAAA, the request is forwarded to other DNS servers to retrieve a real answer.
 Otherwise, the request will be filtered using its requested domain name.